Sample-Codes/prepd/code/wp-content/plugins/ninja-forms-zapier/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 3.0.5 (2 May 2017 ) =
+* Remove hidden field types from Zapier submissions

+= 3.0.4 (28 March 2017 ) =
+* Fix license numbering

+= 3.0.3 (24 March 2017 ) =
+* Fixed fields with the same name not being sent to Zapier.
+* Removed Zapier test sync on form save.
+To test your connection with Zapier, submit a preview form.

+= 3.0.2 (29 November 2016 ) =

+* Added sequence number
+* Fixed issue with File Uploads addon - uploaded file URLs will now display in Zapier

 = 3.0.1 (06 September 2016 ) =